Ribbit-Network/ribbit-network-frog-hardware/hardware/v1/assembly-instructions/6-software.md

 ![Balena Fleet](images/balena_fleet.png)

 The next screen will present you with a few options.
-For device, select BeagleBone Green Gateway.
 For network conenction, you'll want to select "Wifi + Ethernet" and enter your wifi connection details.
 Don't worry, these are kept secret and no one on the balena or Ribbit Network team can ever access them.

 ![Balena Download](images/balena_image_download.png)

 Once that's done, click the "Download balenaOS" button at the bottom and follow the instructions shown on the right!

 ## Flash the SD Card

 You will need to download a program called [Etcher](https://www.balena.io/etcher/) to flash the downloaded file onto the SD Card.

 Once Etcher is installed and you have the image, do the following: